meghanadhmakireddy/Event_management_System/README.md

 # Event_management_system
-Code is posted in "MASTER" section (change to 'master' from 'main')
+Code is posted in "MASTER" Tags/Branch/section (change to 'master' from 'main')